Tuesday, February 13, 2007

 Belushi and Aykroyd played against type in their third and final film together, with Belushi playing the man in the grey flannel suit and Aykroyd (sporting a dye job, gold tooth and contact lenses) the much younger and wilder new neighbor.
 Belushi accurately conveys Earl Keese’s discomfort and timidity throughout but unfortunately looks at least ten years too young to play Keese (in his late forties in the Berger novel).
 He’s bettered by Aykroyd, who is clearly relishing the chance to really cut loose for the first time on the big screen after playing the stoic, deadpan Elwood Blues in his prior film.
 Best of all is Moriarty; she is every bit the seductress the role calls for, and gets some choice lines (“I was real friendly with a boy named Earl once.
 Well, twice, really”).

-One of the common criticisms of this box office bomb is that director John G. Avildsen had no background in comedy and that his inexperience in the genre showed onscreen.
+One of the common criticisms of this box office bomb is that director John G. Avildsen had no flair for the genre.
 In fact, Avildsen started his career a decade earlier with the uneven free love comedy GUESS WHAT WE LEARNED IN SCHOOL TODAY?
 (1971) and the much racier and often hilarious CRY UNCLE (also 1971) in which Avildsen dared to mine laughs from necrophilia and to show simulated fellatio and full frontal nudity from Allen Garfield (!), with frequently side-splitting results.
 So the notion that Avildsen did not have the comedic background to bring the Berger novel to black-comedy fruition is false.